Codex Sangallensis 48

-Codex Sangallensis, designated by Δ or 037 (in the Gregory-Aland numbering of New Testament manuscripts), ε76 (in the von Soden numbering of New Testament manuscripts), is a Greek-Latin diglot uncial manuscript of the four Gospels.
+Codex Sangallensis is a Greek-Latin diglot uncial manuscript of the four Gospels.
+It is designated by Δ or 037 in the Gregory-Aland numbering of New Testament manuscripts, and ε76 in the von Soden numbering of New Testament manuscripts.
+The Latin text is written above the Greek text, interlinear style.

 Using the study of comparative writing styles (palaeography), it is usually dated to the 9th century CE, though a few palaeographers would place it in the 10th century CE.
 It was given its current name by biblical scholar Johann Martin Augustin Scholz in 1830.

-The Latin text is written above the Greek text, interlinear style.